nsmithuk/local-kms/README.md

 ### Does not (yet) supported

+* Encryption Context support (coming soon)
 * Tags
 * Grants
 * Key Policies
-* Importing your own key
+* Importing your own key material
+* Operations relating to a Custom Key Store

 ## Getting Started with Docker